Implementation Science Podcast with Randy Schwartz and Justin Moore

 Randy Schwartz is President of Public Health Systems Consultants, Inc., and an expert in leading the implementation and evaluation of public health promotion, disease prevention, and public health policy programs.
 He is recognized as a leader in evidence-based public health practice, with extensive experience in leading teams of skilled professionals in the development and delivery of public health and health policy initiatives involving policy, systems, and environmental change strategies.

-Justin B. Moore is Associate Professor in the Department of Family & Community Medicine of the Wake Forest School of Medicine at the Wake Forest Baptist Medical Center in Winston-Salem, NC.
-He conducts community-engaged research focused on the dissemination and implementation of evidence-based strategies for the promotion of healthy eating and physical activity in youth.
+Justin B. Moore is the Associate Editor of the Journal of Public Health Management and Practice and an Associate Professor in the Department of Implementation Science of the Wake Forest School of Medicine at the Wake Forest Baptist Medical Center in Winston-Salem, NC, USA.
+Follow him at Twitter and Instagram.
+[Full Bio]

 Read the transcript below: